OmarAnayaLucio/Data_Scientist/README.md

 # Data_Scientist
-Projects focused on highlighting my skillset in the Data Scientist Role
+Projects focused on highlighting my skillset in the Data Scientist world